Siem Reap Angkor Wat FAQs – Your Travel Questions Answered

 Q. Do I need vaccinations?

-A. Ensure routine vaccines are up to date, eg. MMR (measles, mumps, rubella), diphtheria, and tetanus etc. Other vaccines that are recommended are Hepatitis A and Typhoid, which you can get from contaminated water and food.
-If you are prone to patting stray dogs and like exploring off the beaten track neighbourhoods on foot, then Rabies is a good idea as Cambodia has one of the highest incidences of Rabies in the world.
-Some travellers might need Hepatitis B, Japanese Encephalitis and Malaria, depending on where you’re travelling and what you plan to get up to.
+A. Ensure routine vaccines are up to date, eg. MMR (measles, mumps, rubella), diphtheria, and tetanus etc. Other vaccines that are generally recommended by doctors are Hepatitis A and Typhoid, which you can get from contaminated water and food.
+If you are prone to patting stray dogs and like exploring off the beaten track neighbourhoods on foot, then a Rabies vaccination is a good idea as Cambodia has one of the highest incidences of Rabies in the world.
+Some travellers might need Hepatitis B, Japanese Encephalitis and Malaria if they’re heading to jungle areas or doing village homestays in more remote areas.
 Most visitors don’t get malarials if they’re staying in cities and exploring the temples and countryside around Siem Reap, Battambang and Phnom Penh.
-They’re only advisable if you’re going to be spending time in more remote areas including the jungle and forests.
+They’re only considered necessary if you’re going to be spending time in more remote jungle, villages and forests.
 For more detailed professional advice, see the Australian Government’s Smart Traveller site, the UK’s NHS site, and the American Centre for Disease Control and Prevention site.

 A. Bring any essential prescription medications for conditions you might have (eg. if you have high blood pressure), however, there’s no need to bring anything else.
 Almost everything can be bought over the pharmacy counter, from headache tablets and Imodium to antibiotics.
 Some pharmacies sell fake medications, so we recommend you use the U-Care Pharmacies, which also have good qualified English-speaking staff; there are several branches in Siem Reap and all tuk tuk drivers know them.